SheCodesAus/she-codes-crowdfunding-api-project-supremeoverlord-ofdoom/README.md

 ​
 "Gnome My Enemy" is a crowdfunding platform designed for individuals seeking to gnome someone.
 Gnoming is the act of placing a large number of gnomes in a particular area (commonly someone's garden), often as a form of creative expression and revenge.
 Our platform allows users to crowdfund the necessary resources to execute their gnome projects, whether it be as a form of retaliation or simply for personal enjoyment.

 The target audience for "Gnome My Enemy" includes anyone who wants to gnome someone but lacks the funds to purchase the required gnomes.
-Our user-friendly interface makes it simple for individuals to raise money for their projects and bring their gnome visions to life.
+Our user-friendly interface makes it simple for individuals to raise money or donated gnomes for their projects and bring their gnome visions to life.

 In conclusion, "Gnome My Enemy" is a unique platform that provides a means for individuals to express themselves through gnoming.
 Whether it's for revenge or for personal fulfillment, this platform offers a way for people to bring their gnome projects to fruition.
 ​